 This is like an online salvage yard.
 Historic Houseparts has a pretty big selection of reclaimed original hardware along with replica restoration hardware.
 Most everything has already been restored for you, but the truly vintage stuff still maintains that awesome patina.
 There are some hard to find items here and the selection is always changing so if you don’t find what you’re looking for check back often.

-With a name like VintageHardware.com they better have some old stuff right?
-Mostly you’ll find quality replicas here.
-I’ve found that their selection is a bit smaller and overall less useful then some of the others I have already mentioned, but they have some pieces that I can’t find anywhere else.
-If you’ve got a weird piece of hardware you’re trying to match and you can’t find it anywhere else this might be the place.
+With a name like VintageHardware.com, they better have some old stuff right?
+Mostly, you’ll find quality replicas here.
+I’ve found that their selection is a bit smaller and overall less useful than some of the others I have already mentioned, but they have some pieces that I can’t find anywhere else.
+If you’ve got a weird piece of hardware you’re trying to match and you can’t find it anywhere else, this might be the place.

 Kilian hardware is the place I buy my spring bronze weatherstripping, but they also have a lot of other hardware for old homes.
 Another hard to find item you can get here is sash chain to replace any that may have broken.
 They have a wide selection.
 Also items like strap hinges, sash pulleys, door knobs are all here.